Project HEP05

 Systematic review of the economic evidence of asset-based approaches/ interventions to public health and well-being

 Local government often fund asset-based approaches (ABAs) to health improvement, but it is challenging for them to know which ABA should be funded.
-This study aims to understand what economic evidence is available about these interventions and, within the evidence, how economic impact has been measured.
+This study aimed to understand what cost and economic evidence was available about these interventions and, within the evidence, how economic impact has been measured.

 Community ‘assets’ are the collective resources which individuals and communities have at their disposal.
 This includes green spaces, individual knowledge and support groups.
 Utilising and encouraging use of community assets can help support whole community development, in turn supporting people in disadvantaged communities to engage with local resources.